LianisDevs/holbertonschool-binary_trees/README.md

 * 13- counts the nodes with at least 1 child in binary tree

 * 14- measures the balance factor of a binary tree

+* 15- checks if a bianry tree is full